Practice graphing virtual energy values.

 Take this lesson to the next level by:

-- Having your students build a physical model by following the building instructions for the The Giant model, then using their models to conduct the "simulated robot" experiment.
+- Having your pupils build a physical model by following the building instructions for the Giant model, then using their models to conduct the ‘simulated robot’ experiment

-- Making sure that your students adjust the suggested program in the SPIKE app to match their model configuration.
+- Making sure that your pupils have adjusted the program that has been suggested in the SPIKE App to match the configuration of their models

 Using Streaming Mode

-To play a program without being connected to a Hub, you need to use the Steaming Mode.
-In that mode, each programming blocks are executed from your device.
+To play a program without being connected to a Hub, you must use Steaming Mode.
+This mode executes each programming block on your device.

 Possible Program (using the suggested model)